Gwynne L. Skinner

 Professor Skinner also has substantial experience representing immigrants seeking asylum.
 She has also been involved in several human rights fact-findings and reports, including on the conditions of immigrant detention and on human trafficking.
 Professor Skinner’s scholarly research primarily focuses on legal issues related to human and civil rights litigation in U.S. courts.
 Professor Skinner is a member of the Oregon and Washington bars and is admitted to practice in the federal district courts of both states, as well as before the Ninth, Eighth, and Fourth Circuit Courts of Appeal and the U.S. Supreme Court.

 - Beyond Kiobel: Access to Judicial Remedies for Corporate Violations of International Human Rights Law in a New (Post-Kiobel) World, 46 Colum.
 Hum.
 Rts.
 L. Rev. 1 (forthcoming, 2014)

-- Misunderstood, Misconstrued, and Now Clearly Dead: The ‘Political Question Doctrine’ in Cases Arising in the Context of Foreign Affairs, forthcoming, 29:3 J.L. & Pol.
+- Misunderstood, Misconstrued, and Now Clearly Dead: The ‘Political Question Doctrine’ as a Justiciability Doctrine, forthcoming, 29:3 J.L. & Pol.
 (Univ. of Virginia)

 - Roadblocks to Remedies: Recently-Developed Barriers to Relief for Aliens Injured by U.S. Officials, Contrary to the Founders’ Intent, 47 U. Rich.
 L. Rev. 555 (Spring 2013)